5 min read By Mike VanVickle

 The energy efficiency improvements most commonly recommended in multifamily building audits include:

-Common Area Lighting Upgrading corridors, common areas, stairwells, and exterior lighting to LED with occupancy sensors typically offers excellent savings with relatively straightforward implementation.
-These upgrades don’t require tenant access and show clear energy reductions.
+Common Area Lighting Upgrades Upgrading corridors, common areas, stairwells, parking areas, and exterior lighting to LED with occupancy sensors or daylight harvesting typically offers excellent savings with relatively straightforward implementation.
+These upgrades don’t require tenant access and show clear, measurable energy reductions.
+LED lighting uses 60-75% less energy than fluorescent or incandescent equivalents.
+Payback periods typically range from 3-7 years.
+Energy Trust incentives for common area lighting typically provide $0.08-$0.15 per kWh saved.

-HVAC Controls and Optimization For centralized HVAC systems, improved building controls, better maintenance protocols, and optimization of heating/cooling schedules can reduce consumption without affecting tenant comfort.
-Boiler and chiller upgrades, where systems are aging and inefficient, can offer substantial savings but require capital investment.
+HVAC Controls and Optimization For centralized HVAC systems (the case in many multifamily buildings), improved building controls, better maintenance protocols, and optimization of heating/cooling schedules can reduce consumption without affecting tenant comfort.
+Boiler and chiller upgrades (when systems are 20+ years old and inefficient) can offer substantial savings but require significant capital investment.
+A building with a 30-year-old boiler might operate 40-50% less efficiently than a modern high-efficiency unit.
+Equipment replacement can often access federal tax incentives and utility rebates in addition to Energy Trust funding.

-Water Heating Systems Hot water production is a major energy expense in multifamily buildings.
-Insulation of hot water pipes, point-of-use water heating in remote areas, fixture upgrades, or hot water system replacement can significantly reduce consumption.
+Water Heating Systems Hot water production is a major energy expense in multifamily buildings, typically accounting for 15-25% of total energy consumption.
+Improvements include:

-Building Envelope Window replacement, insulation improvements, air sealing, and weatherstripping reduce heating and cooling loads.
-These improvements benefit the entire building and don’t require tenant cooperation for implementation.
+Building Envelope Improvements Window replacement, insulation improvements, air sealing, and weatherstripping reduce heating and cooling loads.
+These improvements benefit the entire building and don’t require tenant cooperation for implementation (unlike mechanical improvements in individual units).
+Envelope improvements are capital-intensive but provide long-term benefit.
+Window replacement typically costs $300-$600 per window but can reduce heating costs 10-20%.

-Occupancy-Based Systems Occupancy sensors for lighting, demand-controlled ventilation, and automated building controls can reduce waste while maintaining comfort.
+Occupancy-Based Systems Occupancy sensors for lighting in common areas, demand-controlled ventilation in spaces where feasible, and automated building controls can reduce waste while maintaining comfort and safety.

 Tenant Communication and Buy-In